What causes Cushing’s and Addison’s?

 4. Medications or treatments: Prolonged use of corticosteroid medications, such as for the treatment of other conditions, can suppress the normal functioning of the adrenal glands, leading to adrenal insufficiency when the medications are discontinued.
 Certain treatments like radiation therapy for cancers in the abdominal or pelvic area can also damage the adrenal glands.

-People Are Reading: What tests are used to diagnose Addison's disease?
+People Are Reading: Addison's Disease

 It’s important to note that Cushing’s syndrome and Addison’s disease are relatively rare conditions and require medical diagnosis and appropriate management by healthcare professionals specializing in endocrinology.
 The specific cause and treatment options can vary for each individual case.